kontent-ai/delivery-sdk-net/README.md

 * `WaitForLoadingNewContent` – makes the client instance wait while fetching updated content, useful when acting upon [webhook calls](https://developticocloud.com/docs/webhooks#section-requesting-new-content).

 For advanced configuration options using Dependency Injection and ASP.NET Core Configuration API, see the SDK's [wiki](https://github.com/Kentico/delivery-sdk-net/wiki/Using-the-ASP.NET-Core-Configuration-API-and-DI-to-Instantiate-the-DeliveryClient).

-Once you create a `DeliveryClient`, you can start querying your project repository by calling methods on the client instance.
-See [Basic querying](#basic-querying) for details.

 ## Basic querying